banner-bg

 Homemade crayons

 Making your own crayons can be exciting and teach children about the importance of using readily available materials in the environment that are often thrown away.
-Follow these instructions to make homemade crayons.
+Follow these instructions to make homemade crayons in the classroom.

 FAQs about Earth Day activities

-How should you introduce Earth Day to preschoolers?
+How do you introduce the concept of Earth Day to preschoolers?

 The most common methods to teach Earth Day to children are through crafts, reading stories about the Earth, participating in local events and scavenger hunts, teaching them about natural resources like water, and spending time outdoors.